Microwave-free vector magnetometry and crystal orientation determination with Nitrogen-Vacancy centers using Bayesian inference: Results and discussion

 The total external field is described by Eq.\,\eqref{eq:magnetic_field}, with parameters $(b_z,b_\perp,\varphi_0)$ different from those of the calibration procedure.
 A new photoluminescence map was recorded as a function of the bias field $B^{\text{bias}}$ and the rotation angle $\phi$.
 The measurement conditions and uncertainty parameters used in the Bayesian analysis are identical to those described in the orientation-determination section.
 The resulting experimental PL map, shown in Fig.\,\ref{fig:experimental_magnetometry}(a), exhibits the same overall pattern as that obtained during orientation determination, but with parameter-dependent modifications: a horizontal displacement associated with the new longitudinal component $b_z$, a vertical phase shift arising from the modified azimuthal angle $\varphi_0$, and a change in the amplitude of the sinusoidal cross-relaxation features reflecting the different transverse field strength $b_\perp$.

 We apply Bayesian analysis using the previously inferred orientation matrix $O_\text{lab}^\text{s}$ to find the parameters $(b_z,b_\perp,\varphi_0)$ of the external magnetic field.
 The results are shown in Fig.\,\ref{fig:experimental_magnetometry}(b).
 The three marginal distributions reveal well-localized peaks, indicating that they are identifiable within the chosen experimental configuration.
 The maximum posteriori estimates are $b_z=1.165(2)$\,mT, $b_\perp=0.8091(9)$ mT, and $\varphi_0=0.7196(8)$ rad.
 The resulting values are compatible with independent ODMR measurements, which provides an additional check on the validity of the method.
+A corresponding simulated map, obtained using the inferred parameters, is presented in Supplementary Note 1.

 This example highlights the flexibility of the Bayesian framework: by separating the estimation of the crystal orientation and the magnetic-field parameters, the same optical measurement protocol can be used for both calibration and sensing, enabling robust RF-free vector magnetometry without prior alignment or field biasing.
+An analysis of the magnetometer's practical dynamic range and the limitations imposed by magnetically induced state mixing is provided in Supplementary Note 3.

-\section{Analysis of systematic errors}
+\subsection{Analysis of systematic errors}